jrance/chat-orchestration/WEBSEARCH_OPTIONAL.md

-# Making Web Search Optional
+# Making Web Search and JSON Extras Optional

 ## Problem

-The `primp` package (v0.15.0), which is a dependency of `ddgs` (DuckDuckGo Search), requires Cargo (Rust compiler) to install.
-This causes installation failures on corporate laptops where Rust/Cargo may not be available.
+Both `primp` (v0.15.0) and `orjson` packages require Cargo (Rust compiler) to install.
+This causes installation failures on corporate laptops where Rust/Cargo may not be available:

+- `primp` is a dependency of `ddgs` (DuckDuckGo Search) - used for web search
+- `orjson` is used for high-performance JSON serialization

 ## Solution

-The web search functionality has been made **optional**.
-The project can now be installed without requiring `ddgs` or `primp`.
+Both web search and high-performance JSON functionality have been made **optional**.
+The project can now be installed without requiring any Rust dependencies.

 ## Changes Made